Dreaming of your first trip to Hawaii? Let me show you exactly how to plan a trip to Hawaii like a pro!

 Yes.
 Just like anywhere on the Mainland, tipping in Hawaii is expected and appreciated.
 Basically, you’ll tip anyone who provides a service (like hotel staff, taxi drivers, tour guides, etc.)

 Nope.
 None of the islands are connected by bridges.
 The best way to travel between islands in Hawaii is by taking an inter-island flight.
-There is also ferry service between Maui and Lanai and Molokai.
+There is also a ferry service between Maui and Lanai.

 There are a lot of really cool hikes in Hawaii that are either on private property or are illegal to visit.
 Just don’t do them, for your own safety.
 You also shouldn’t take lava rocks from the islands.
 Not only is it bad luck (Madame Pele may curse you) but it’s removing a part of Hawaii that makes it such a special place.